EngreitzLab/scE2G/README.md

 snakemake -j1 --use-conda --configfile config/config.yaml
 ```

-> **Note:** First run may take time to build conda environments.
+> **Note:** First run may take time to build conda environments, usually around 30-40 minutes according to CircleCI tests.
 If it exceeds 1 hour, ensure you're using mamba and have sufficient memory.

 ### Output